sociomantic-tsunami/neptune/doc/library-contributor.rst

 Patch Releases
 ..............

-Descriptions of bug fixes are not added to the ``relnotes`` folder.
-Instead, the titles of bug fix pull requests are used to generate the release notes for a patch release.
+If fixed problem can be clearly described in one short sentence, descriptions of bug fixes do not need to be added to the ``relnotes`` folder.
+Instead, the titles of bug fix pull requests will be used to generate the release notes for a patch release.
 It is thus important to choose a clear and descriptive name for PRs containing bug fixes.

+At the same time if fixed bug is non-trivial it is encouraged to write detailed release notes similar to ones in minor releases.
+Such notes should include explanation of fixed bug and how could it possibly affect applications.
+Bugfix release notes use ``<name>.bug.md`` file name format.